2017 Waterston Desert Writing Prize

 High Desert Museum, Bend, Oregon

 The winner and finalists of the 2017 Waterston Desert Writing Prize will be honored at a reception and ceremony Wednesday, June 28, 6:00 p.m. at the High Desert Museum, Bend, Oregon.
 This year's event will include "A Desert Conversation" with John Calderazzo and Kathleen Dean Moore.
+The event is free and open to the public.
+Reserve here.

 New This Year!
 Writer and celebrated creative nonfiction teacher John Calderazzo will be a guest judge for the 2017 Prize, and will conduct a nature writing workshop on June 28.
 He is professor of English, Emeritus, at Colorado State University and a "Best CSU Teacher" whose writing workshops urge students to recognize and pursue the stories that float around us everywhere, all the time.
 His essays, poems, and stories have appeared in Audubon, Georgia Review, High Country News, North American Review, Orion, Witness, Best American Nature Writing and many other venues.
 His books include Writing from Scratch: Freelancing, a children's science book, a poetry chapbook, and Rising Fire: Volcanoes and Our Inner Lives.
 Calderazzo's students have won many Colorado Book Awards, an Oregon Book Award, and a Pulitzer in newspaper feature writing, and many others.